 Cold treatment – Some seeds need to be exposed to a certain period of cold in order to break their dormancy.
 The temperature and length of cold needed to complete the cold treatment will vary depending on the seed variety.

 Scarification – This refers to the process of literally damaging the seed coat.
 Some seeds are so well protected by their seed coat that the seedling is not able to break through it on its own.
 Sandpaper, knives or other methods can be used to nick the seed coat to allow a place where the seedling can break through the seed coat.

-Pre-soaking – Like scarification, pre-soaking helps to soften the seed coat of the plant, which helps to both speed up germination and increase the viability of the seeds planted.
+Pre-soaking – Like scarification, pre-soaking helps to soften the seed coat of the plant, which both speeds up germination and increases the viability of the seeds planted.
 Many seeds, even if it is not stated in their steps of seed germination, will benefit from pre-soaking.